chflame163/backup_tool/README.md

 ## Release Note:
 Version 1.0.3
-- Migrate to the pyside6 graphics framework, it have smaller packaging size.
+- Migrate to the PySide6 GUI framework from PyQt5, it have smaller packaging size.

 Version 1.0.1
 - Multi language support English and Simplified Chinese.